awsdocs/amazon-redshift-developer-guide/doc_source/copy-parameters-data-conversion.md

 TIMEFORMAT \[AS\] \{'*timeformat\_string*' \| 'auto' \| 'epochsecs' \| 'epochmillisecs' \}  <a name="copy-timeformat"></a>
 Specifies the time format\.
 If no TIMEFORMAT is specified, the default format is `YYYY-MM-DD HH:MI:SS` for TIMESTAMP columns or `YYYY-MM-DD HH:MI:SSOF` for TIMESTAMPTZ columns, where `OF` is the offset from Coordinated Universal Time \(UTC\)\.
 You can't include a time zone specifier in the *timeformat\_string*\.
 To load TIMESTAMPTZ data that is in a format different from the default format, specify 'auto'; for more information, see [Using Automatic Recognition with DATEFORMAT and TIMEFORMAT](automatic-recognition.md)\.
 For more information about *timeformat\_string*, see [ DATEFORMAT and TIMEFORMAT Strings](r_DATEFORMAT_and_TIMEFORMAT_strings.md)\.
-The `'auto'` argument recognizes several formats that are not supported when using a DATEFORMAT and TIMEFORMAT string\.
-If the COPY command does not recognize the format of your date or time values, or if your date and time values use formats different from each other, use the `'auto'` argument with the DATEFORMAT or TIMEFORMAT parameter\.
+The `'auto'` argument recognizes several formats that aren't supported when using a DATEFORMAT and TIMEFORMAT string\.
+If the COPY command doesn't recognize the format of your date or time values, or if your date and time values use formats different from each other, use the `'auto'` argument with the DATEFORMAT or TIMEFORMAT parameter\.
 For more information, see [Using Automatic Recognition with DATEFORMAT and TIMEFORMAT](automatic-recognition.md)\.
 If your source data is represented as epoch time, that is the number of seconds or milliseconds since January 1, 1970, 00:00:00 UTC, specify `'epochsecs'` or `'epochmillisecs'`\.
 The `'auto'`, `'epochsecs'`, and `'epochmillisecs'` keywords are case\-sensitive\.
 The AS keyword is optional\.